AdylshaY/rn-habit-tracker-app/README.md

 ## Features

-- User Authentication (Sign up, Login, Logout)
+- **User Authentication:** Secure sign-up, login, and logout functionality.
-- Create, Read, Update, and Delete habits
+- **Habit Management:** Create, read, update, and delete habits.
-- Track daily progress for each habit
+- **Daily Tracking:** Mark habits as completed for the day.
+- **Streak Counter:** Keep track of your consecutive days of success for each habit.
-- Clean and intuitive user interface
+- **Clean UI:** A simple and intuitive user interface built with React Native Paper.

+## Screens

+- **Login/Sign Up:** A simple authentication screen to get you started.
+- **Habits:** The main screen where you can see all your habits and mark them as complete.
+- **Add Habit:** A screen to add new habits to your list.
+- **Streaks:** A screen to view your current and longest streaks for each habit.

 ## Tech Stack